 The ERP cost is usually inside a single "Microsoft" line on the P&L. That line contains several different decisions bundled together.

-Power Apps and Power Automate: $15,000–$40,000 per year.
-These start as reasonable extensions.
-Approval workflows, invoice routing, data transformation between BC and external systems.
-Over time, they become operationally embedded.
-By the time a CFO is looking at a migration, there are often 15 to 40 active flows that someone needs to inventory before any transition can be scoped.
+Power Apps and Power Automate.
+Power Apps Premium lists at $20 per user per month; Power Automate is licensed separately again.
+These start as reasonable extensions — approval workflows, invoice routing, data transformation between BC and external systems — and become operationally embedded.
+Your cost here is seats multiplied by rate, which you can compute exactly.
+What you cannot look up is how many flows you are running: by the time a CFO is looking at a migration there are often dozens, and somebody has to inventory them before any transition can be scoped.

-Azure infrastructure: $10,000–$30,000 per year.
+Azure infrastructure.
 D365 BC runs on Azure SQL.
 That infrastructure cost appears on the Azure bill, not the ERP line.
-Some of it is ERP-specific.
-Some is shared with other Microsoft workloads.
-Isolating the ERP-attributable portion requires work that most companies have not done.
+Some of it is ERP-specific and some is shared with other Microsoft workloads, and no published figure can tell you the split for your tenant.
+Isolating the ERP-attributable portion is work most companies have not done, and it is the single most useful hour in this exercise.

-Microsoft partner retainer: $30,000–$80,000 per year.
-Every customization your partner built, every workflow, every integration generates configuration complexity that lives in their systems.
-As the BC instance matures, the partner retainer tends to grow with it.
+Microsoft partner retainer.
+Every customization your partner built, every workflow, every integration generates configuration complexity that lives in their systems, and retainers tend to grow as the BC instance matures.
+Partner retainers are privately negotiated and nobody publishes them — including us.
+Take yours from your own contract.

 Here is the honest distinction: if Microsoft is already core infrastructure across your organization (Teams, M365, Azure DevOps, SharePoint) the marginal ERP cost is genuinely lower.
 Some of those Azure and Power Apps costs exist regardless of your ERP choice.
 The real question is whether you are getting full ERP value from the bundle, or paying for BC on top of a Microsoft infrastructure spend you would carry either way.